kevinyswong/kevinyswong.github.io/index.md

   excellence in some art, or other ability of the mind.
   </blockquote>
-  It must be noted, however, that we are not defending a welfare system which demotivates those able yet unemployed to live off the state's aid indefinitely.
+  It must be noted, however, that we are not defending a welfare system which demotivates those able-bodied yet unemployed to live off the state's aid indefinitely.
 Just as unrestrained desire which seeks continually in vain to sate itself is harmful both to the person and others, so is the absence of desire, of helplessness and reliance on state aid, of lethargy and apathy.
 The hazardous potential of the unproductive ought to be kept in mind, but a solution to the country's inequality cannot stem primarily from further depriving the least privileged.
 Providing schooling, job training, and opportunities is possible only with resources, and motivating the underserved must begin with investing in their functioning relation to the economy.
 In the broad scheme, it is the wealthy that concentrates economic power in their own reserves.

   <br>